xabbu42/Master/arbeit.md

 weakening formulas.[^weak] The remaining single new formula in the conclusion is called the principal formula of the rule.
 The remaining formulas in the premises are called active formulas.
 Active formulas are always used as subformulas of the principal formula.
+Active formulas which are also strict subformulas of other active formulas of the same rule as used in $(: ⊃)$ and $(□ ⊃)$ are contraction formulas.

 [^weak]: Notice that weakening formulas only occur in axioms and the rules $(⊃ □)$, $(◇ ⊃)$ and (lift), which are also the only rules which restrict the